nurf21/Technical-Documentation-Page/README.md

 ------------

 * A responsive navigation bar with links to different sections of the documentation
-* A main content area with sections on JavaScript basics
-* Code examples and syntax highlighting for better readability
+* A main content area with sections on JavaScript basics, including code examples and syntax highlighting for better readability
-* A mobile-friendly design using CSS media queries
+* A mobile-friendly design using CSS media queries and a flexible layout

 **Getting Started**
 ------------

-To view the documentation page, simply open the index.html file in a web browser.
+To view the documentation page, simply open the `index.html` file in a web browser.

 **License**
 ---------